danmayer/coverband/README.md

 end
 ```

-Here is a alternative configuration example:
+Here is a alternative configuration example, allowing for production and development settings:

 ```ruby
 Coverband.configure do |config|